fatred/problemofnetworkdotcom/content/posts/hashi-vault-primitives/index.md

 showFullContent: false
 ---

-It's remarkably easy to get sucked into hardcoding things that probably should live outside your code.

-Recently I found myself trying to clean up a lot of bad behaviour in our repos, not least of all, secrets management.
-Here we will cover a few basics that show how to use Hashicorp Vault in more places.

-> If you want to get into the examples below, then I recommend you follow the [bootstrap post](/posts/bootstrapping-hashi-vault/) to get a vault setup that matches the below examples.
-The git repo can also be found [here](github.com/fatred/practical-vault-in-netops.git)

----

 ## Some Vault Primitives

 Pretty much everywhere you go in vault you will find you need a few building blocks to make _anything_ work.